eebbesen/freerider/README.md

     $ export CONSUMER_KEY=<your_car2go_consumer_key>
     $ bin/freerider [<location>] [<fuel_threshold>]

-`location` will default to `twincities`.
+`location` will default to `twincities` (represent!).
 `fuel_threshold` will default to `25`.

 ## Dependencies
-I have specified Ruby 2.2.0 in the Gemfile, but you can probably get away with any version 2.0.0 or greater.
-Ruby 1.9.3 will not work.
+I work/test using Ruby 2.2.x but any version 2.0.0 or greater will work.
+Ruby 1.9.3 is right out.

 ## Contributing